hayj/Scroller/README.md

 # Scroller

 This tools can simulate human scrolling using randomize mechanism.
 It take a Selenium driver and scroll the current page.
+You can give a stop funct callback which have to return True to terminate the scroll, and other features.

 	driver = webdriver.Chrome()
 	driver.get("https://github.com/hayj/Scroller/blob/master/scroller/scroller.py")